 My recommendation is not because I am the SPARKPLUS project leader, but because I genuinely believe it is the best self and peer assessment tool available.
 In particular, to my knowledge it is the only tool that encourages academic honesty through its capacity to both detect suspected free riders, saboteurs and over raters and mitigate their impact on the self and peer assessment process.

-Dr Keith Willey
+Professor Keith Willey

-The University of Technology, Sydney
+University of Technology, Sydney